ARTorres22/CPE-322/labs/Lab 3.md

 ---
 `$ python3 documentstats.py document.txt`

-*Description: Displays the top 10 words of the specified document*
+*Description: Displays the word count and the top 10 words of the specified document*

 ![documentstats](img/documentstats.png)